UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

     - nn9987k

 8. Best way of finding commands: Ask chatGPT :)
-    * Yes ,that is of course one option now-adays!
+    * Yes ,that is of course one option nowadays!
 9. what command show invisable files?
     * You could check man ls, it is stated there
     * `ls -a` for "all" - shows invisible (dot) files